Garden of the Dead: Cast

+Production

+The AFI mentions that "some modern sources claim that the film was shot in ten days in Topanga Canyon, Los Angeles County" from May to late June 1972.

 Release

-The film premiered in August 1972, and was later distributed on VHS by Troma Entertainment.
+The film premiered in August 1972 by Entertainment Pyramid, and was later distributed on VHS by Troma Entertainment.
 In 2004, it was featured on a 3-in-1 Troma DVD.
 In 2006, Troma released it as part of a 15-in-1 pack.

 Reception

 Writing in The Zombie Movie Encyclopedia, academic Peter Dendle said, "This scruffy low-budget production anticipates the pointless and depressing amateur zombie movies of the early '90s by almost twenty years."
 Glenn Kay, who wrote Zombie Movies: The Ultimate Guide, said, "It's all incredibly silly, campy stuff."
 On Evil Dread, the website rated Garden of the Dead 2/10 stars.

 Bloody Disgusting included the film's poster in their list of the best posters for bad films.